neopragma/ruby-galaxy/README.md

 - glob prok Gold is 57800 Credits
 - pish pish Iron is 3910 Credits

 These messages don't result in a response payload.
 We might interpret them as tests or probes to verify the system is operational.
-There are no instructions to the contrary, so that's the assumption we will use.
+There are no instructions to the contrary, so that's the assumption we will make.

 Messages that end with a question mark look as if they require a response: